Cytnx-dev/Cytnx/docs/source/guide/itersol/LinOp.rst

     print(y[1].item(),y[100].item())

-Notice that instead of overload **matvec** driving function, we use **set_elem** member function from LinOp class to set the location and the element.
-This information will be stored internally inside LinOp class, and we let LinOp class to internally optimize and handle **matvec**.
+Notice that instead of overloading the **matvec** function, we use the **set_elem** member function in the LinOp class to set the indices and values of the elements.
+This information is then stored internally in the LinOp class, and we let the LinOp class provide and optimize **matvec**.

-Next session, we will see how we can benefit from LinOp class by pass this object to Cytnx's iteractive solver and solve for the eigen value problem with our customized operator.
+In the next section, we will see how we can benefit from the LinOp class by passing this object to Cytnx's iterative solver.
+This way the eigenvalue problem can be solved efficiently with our customized linear operator.